-On April 2, 2012, KGHM exercised its Development Option and thus increased its ownership in KGHM Ajax to 80%.
-As a result, cash consideration of US\$29,907,881 was paid by KGHM to Abacus on April 2, 2012, which under the terms of the Agreement, Abacus was required to invest into KGHM Ajax to fund Abacus' share of the investment activities of KGHM Ajax.
+On April 2, 2012, KGHM exercised the Development Option and thus increased its ownership in KGHM Ajax to 80%.
+As a result, cash consideration of US\$29,907,881 was paid by KGHM on April 2, 2012, which under the terms of the Agreement, Abacus is required to invest into KGHM Ajax to fund Abacus' share of the investment activities of KGHM Ajax.
 KGHM has indicated that they wish for Abacus to continue to act as the Operator of the Ajax Project until mid-2012 after which KGHM is expected to exercise its right to become the Operator.

-In December 2010, the Company filed the project description for the Ajax Project with the B.C.
-Environmental Assessment Office and the Canadian Environmental Assessment Agency; the permitting process required for the Ajax Project is well underway.
-Currently, we are developing the document that will specify the Ajax Project's requirements for the eventual studies and analyses which will be submitted to the provincial and federal governments for evaluation.
-This document will follow a template which is expected be supplied to us in July 2012 by the governments; the Application Information Requirement from a provincial government perspective and the Environmental Impact Statement Guidelines from federal government perspective.
-The Ajax Project project description and current information with respect to the permitting process is available at the B.C.
-Environmental Assessment Office website at www.eao.gov.bc.ca.
+In December 2010, the Company filed the project description for the Ajax Project with the British Columbia Environmental Assessment Office and the Canadian Environmental Assessment Agency; the permitting process required for the Ajax Project is well underway.
+Currently, the Company is developing the document that will specify the Ajax Project's requirements for the eventual studies and analyses which will be submitted to the provincial and federal governments for evaluation.
+This document will follow a template which is expected be supplied to the Company in July 2012 by the governments: the Application Information Requirement from a provincial government perspective and the Environmental Impact Statement Guidelines from federal government perspective.
+The Ajax Project's project description and current information with respect to the permitting process is available at the British Columbia Environmental Assessment Office website at www.eao.gov.bc.ca.